mathboy7/CTF/2018 Codegate Quals/SuperFTP/README.md

 menu 1 performs exactly same behavior with "Download Files" menu.

 The only difference is that g_URL points to the stack buffer.

+## Vulnerability
+There are multiple vulnerability in this program but there is only one vulnerability that you should really pay attention to.

+If you focus at binary code, you can find that there is no boundary check at "Download Files" menu.

+More specifically, if the URL has "/../" pattern without the corresponding "/" character, it will exceed the range of URL buffer when searching for the "/" character.

+## Exploit